Christophe-Foyer/darknet_highlights/README.md

 pip install .
 ```

-The example and test files assume the darknet files are in the repository's parent directory.
+Note: The example and test files assume the darknet files are in the repository's parent directory.

 ## Usage